 National Defense Student Loan Program.
 A maximum loan of \$1,000 is possible for U.S. citizens.
 Preference is given to needy students and to those entering the teaching profession.
-These loans bear no interest charge until nine months after graduation.
-At that time, a ten-year repayment schedule commences with a 3 per cent interest charge.
-If the borrower becomes a full-time teacher, up to 50 per cent of the loan may be forgiven at the rate of 10 per cent per year of teaching.
+These loans bear no interest until graduation.
+Half of the loan will be forgiven students entering teaching.